Mercedes-Benz 600: Mechanical

 The 600's great size, weight, and numerous hydraulically driven amenities required more power than Mercedes' largest engine at that time, the 3-litre 6-cylinder M189, could produce.
 A new V8 with more than twice the capacity was developed, the 6.3 l M100.
-It featured single overhead camshafts (SOHC) and a Bosch-made intermittent multi point manifold injection, and developed 250 PS.
+It featured a single overhead camshaft (SOHC) per cylinder bank and a Bosch-made intermittent 8-point mechanical fuel injection, and developed 250 PS.

+Originally, chief engineer Fritz Nallinger overseeing the design envisioned two models: base model was to be 500, referring to the planned 5-litre capacity of the V8 engine; and top model 750 was to feature a 7.5-litre V12, the design of which was assigned to engine designer Adolf Wente.
+The engine, codenamed M101, was to share the 90-degree bank angle with the V8, but feature dual chain-driven dual overhead camshafts, a Bosch fuel injection pump located in the central vee, with twin distributors.
+The engine was intended to deliver around 380-400 bhp.
+However, as the V8 engine was eventually enlarged to 6.3 litres, the V12 never entered production.

-The 600 used what Mercedes referred to as the 'Komfort Hydraulik System', which was made specifically for the 600 in conjunction with Bosch.
+The 600 used what Mercedes referred to as the comfort hydraulic system (Komfort-Hydraulik-System), which was made specifically for the 600 in conjunction with Bosch.
 The system was extremely complex, utilizing pressurized hydraulic fluid to control the cars windows, seats, optional sunroof, boot lid, ventilator flap, and air conditioning.
 On early models, this system was also able to pull the doors in if they weren't fully latched, acting as an early form of self closing doors.